MurilloLazzaretti/ZapMQ/README.md

 ## ⚡️ Server Port

-ZapMQ open a default TCP port <b>5679</b>, if you want to change this port, go to application folder and edit ZapMQ.ini file.
+ZapMQ open a default HTTP port <b>5679</b>, if you want to change this port, go to application folder and edit ZapMQ.ini file.
 Dont forget to restart the service.

 ```iniFile
 [ZapMQ]